Redoma Branco 2019

 The grapes used to create the Redoma Branco cuvée come from old vines 65 to 85 years old, anchored in the soils of the right bank of the Douro, between 500 and 600 meters above sea level.
 The soils of these plots lend the wines a lot of minerality , elegance and remarkable freshness.
 In order to obtain a wine of pure expression , the harvest is manual and fermentation is carried out spontaneously using natural yeasts, followed by aging for 6 months in oak barrels.
 The aromatic palette is complex and combines notes of lime, peach , apricot , quince , almond and honey .
 We also detect subtle notes of white flowers , vanilla and toast.
 On the palate, this wine is smooth and silky with fantastic acidity that keeps it straight on the palate.
 It impresses with its balance and its aging potential.
 The finish is linear, dry and expressive.

-The Douro region, in the north of Portugal, is the birthplace of Port.
+The main region: The Douro The Douro region, in the north of Portugal, is the birthplace of Port.
 It takes its name from the Douro River, which flows east-west from the Spanish border to Porto, where it meets the Atlantic Ocean.
 Although the Douro is best known for its Ports, the region also has a growing reputation for the excellence of its red and white wines.
 Douro Valley wines are some of the best wines in the world, but they are not very well known.
 Not only does the Douro Valley produce some of the best, affordable and underrated Portuguese wines, but it also offers a beautiful and magical landscape.
 The wine-growing area covers the steep slopes of the banks of the lower course of the river, which is one of the longest on the Iberian Peninsula.
 From its source in northern Spain, where it is known as the Duero, it flows through the famous vineyards of Ribera del Duero before finding the Portuguese border and becoming the Douro.
 From there it flows through the landscape, creating a unique and historic wine region before joining the ocean at Porto.
 The most unifying feature of the Douro is its mountainous relief, although the region covers a wide range of terroirs with different aspects, altitudes and soil types.
 However, the vineyards generally extend onto the steep, dry slopes on either side of the river and its countless tributaries, on narrow rocky terraces - a spectacle which has been declared a UNESCO World Heritage Site (an honor for the region).
+The sub-region: Cima Corgo The central part of the Douro region, centered on the village of Pinhão, is known as the Cima Corgo region, where most premium Vintage Ports come from.
+Cima Corgo is the largest of the three Douro subregions, and accounts for almost half of the valley's total wine production.
+The steep vineyards of Cima Corgo are mainly composed of shale with significant granite deposits.
+Vines closer to the river tend to ripen much earlier than those at higher elevations, because the river retains heat more easily than the air.
+This difference in climate means that the harvest is often carried out in several passages in the same vineyard.

 You might also like